-We always recommend families save every baby’s stem cells to ensure they have a complete genetic match.
-Siblings of the same biological parents have a 25% chance of being a perfect match, a 50% chance of being a partial match, and a 25% chance they won’t match at all.
+We always recommend families save each baby’s cord blood to ensure they have a complete genetic match.
+Siblings of the same biological parents have a 25% chance of being a perfect match and a 50% chance of being a partial match.
 Biological parents will always be a partial match.

 It is especially important for families of mixed ethnicities to store their baby’s stem cells 6.
 Studies show that it is more difficult for people of mixed ethnicities to find a stem cell match in a public bank.